Should Investors Worry About S - GuruFocus.com

-The latest data from GuruFocus shows that President and CEO Erica Rogers sold 10000 shares of Silk Road Medical Inc (SILK) on 2022-10-11.
+The latest data from GuruFocus shows that Chair and Co-CEO Marc Benioff sold 2300 shares of Salesforce Inc (CRM) on 2022-10-14.

-Investors may be concerned when an insider sells shares.
-It could be a sign that insiders are turning bearish on the stock of their own company.
-Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Silk Road Medical Inc deserves some skepticism from investors.

-Over the past year, Erica Rogers has sold 128095 shares in total.
+Over the past year, Marc Benioff has sold 1345385 shares in total.

-This means that Erica Rogers has been selling their company’s stock over a longer term.
-This could actually be a positive sign for the stock, contrary to expectations.
-When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
-The executives will then sell some of the new shares for cash.
-Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
-Investors should be cautious when evaluating insider selling.

 Insider trends